jojuno/EDA/README.md

 Written in R
-Please see the files for the code.
+Please see the script file for the code.
 <br/>
 <br/>
 Library: GGPlot2